-Simone Biles, Mark Wahlberg & More Celebs Cheer On Their Team At Super Bowl 51 — Pics
+Olivia Culpo, Simone Biles & More Celebs Cheer On Their Team At Super Bowl 51 — Pics

 Hey there celebrity sports fans!
 Stars who are diehard football fanatics lost their minds cheering for their favorite team on the sidelines at Super Bowl 51 in Houston, Texas on Feb 5.
-See Simone Biles, Shaq, Mark Wahlberg and more celebs who came out to support their favorite teams.
+See Simone Biles, Olivia Culpo, Mark Wahlberg and more celebs who came out to support their favorite teams.

 Stars may lead glamorous lives most of the time, but on Feb.
 5 they came out in droves to scream and shout just like normal fans during the showdown between the Atlanta Falcons and New England Patriots at Super Bowl 51 in Houston, Texas.